OutSystems/docs-product/src/monitor-and-troubleshoot/log-streaming/intro.md

 </div>

 Log streaming is the process of continuously collecting and streaming log data to your Application Performance Monitoring (APM) or analytics tools in near real-time.
 With log streaming enabled, you can send a permanent stream of application and platform logs from applications developed with the OutSystems platform to various third-party APM tools and custom/data store tools, typically for analysis, monitoring, storage, and alerting purposes.
-Some examples of APM tools that support the ingestion of OpenTelemetry log data are Elastic Cloud, Datadog, Dynatrace, Splunk, and New Relic.
+Some examples of such tools that support the ingestion of OpenTelemetry log data are Elastic Cloud, Datadog, Dynatrace, Splunk, New Relic, and Amazon S3.

 OutSystems adopts the [OpenTelemetry](https://opentelemetry.io/) standard to stream log data to various APM tools.
 OpenTelemetry is an [open-source](https://github.com/open-telemetry) observability framework comprising a collection of tools, APIs, and SDKs that you can use to instrument, generate, collect, and export log data to help analyze your applications' performance and behavior.
 OpenTelemetry is tool-agnostic, meaning it can be used with various commercial and open-source APM tools without significant configuration changes.